Orthogonal polynomials associated with a continued fraction of Hirschhorn: The Stieltjes Transform

 \section{The Stieltjes Transform}

-We now recall Proposition \ref{prop:stieltjes} which says that the continued fraction is given by the Steiltjes transform of the measure $\mu$.
+We now recall Proposition \ref{prop:stieltjes} which says that the continued fraction is given, for $x\not\in \operatorname{supp}(\mu)$, by the Stieltjes transform of the measure $\mu$.
 In this section, we provide the evaluation of the continued fraction.
 In addition, we invert the Stieltjes transform using \eqref{stieltjes-inverse}, and obtain an alternate expression for $\mu^\prime$.